 Does taking buprenorphine in pregnancy increase the chance of other pregnancy-related problems?

-Will my baby have withdrawal (Neonatal Abstinence Syndrome) if I continue to take buprenorphine?
+Will my baby have withdrawal (neonatal opioid withdrawal syndrome) if I keep taking buprenorphine?

 Does taking buprenorphine in pregnancy affect future behavior or learning for the child?

-Based on the studies reviewed, there is not enough information to know if buprenorphine increases the chance for behavior or learning issues.
 Some studies on opioids as a general group have found more problems with learning and behavior in children exposed to opioids for a long period of time during pregnancy.
-It is hard to tell if this is due to the medication exposure or other factors such as use of tobacco, alcohol, and/or other substances that can increase the chances of these problems.
+It is hard to know if it is the medication exposure or other factors that might increase the chances of these problems.

-Use of some opioids in breastfeeding might cause babies to be very sleepy and have trouble latching on.
+The use of some opioids in breastfeeding might cause babies to be very sleepy and have trouble latching on.
 Some opioids can cause trouble with breathing.
-Talk to your healthcare provider about how to monitor (watch) your baby for any signs of concern while you are taking buprenorphine.
-Contact the baby’s healthcare provider right away if you suspect the baby has any problems such as increased sleepiness (more than usual), trouble feeding, trouble breathing, or limpness.
+If you are using any opioid talk to your healthcare provider about how to use the least amount for the shortest time and how to monitor (watch) your baby for any signs of concern.
+Contact the baby’s healthcare provider immediately if your baby has increased sleepiness (more than usual), trouble feeding, trouble breathing, limpness, or other problems.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes buprenorphine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes buprenorphine, could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if buprenorphine could affect male fertility or increase the chance of birth defects.
+Studies have not been done to see if buprenorphine could affect man’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.